Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 • The space feels cleaner mentally.
 Light makes everything feel more ordered.

-This is one of the most underestimated reasons garden studios work long-term.
+This is one of the most underestimated reasons garden office work long-term.

 It’s not only about looking good - it’s about how your day feels inside the space.